Rochester moving forward on municipal IDs

 Under the city's proposal, the Rochester Public Library would issue IDs to residents who could provide documents proving their identity and residence within the city.
 The process would take about 20 minutes and there would be no fee to get an ID.
 Rochester Administrator Alison Zelms said the city would collect and store as little data from residents as possible.

 Dozens of cities across the U.S. have adopted municipal IDs to help undocumented immigrants, refugees and residents who otherwise can't get access to state IDs.
-New Haven, Conn., was the first U.S. city to use IDs starting in 2007, while Northfield is the first Minnesota city to issue them starting last year.
+New Haven, Conn., was the first U.S. city to use IDs starting in 2007; Northfield was first in Minnesota to issue them starting last year.

 Minneapolis has explored the issue but ultimately shelved its proposal in 2020 over concerns federal immigration officials could use its data to identify and deport undocumented immigrants.